Conflicts of InterestHuman Subjects Research

 Overview

-2. Guest WUSTL Key: Option for obtaining a temporary WUSTL Key to complete a one-time training through Learn@Work, and for which having a Contingent Worker profile in Workday is not necessary.
+2. Guest WUSTL Key: Option for obtaining a temporary WUSTL Key to complete a one-time training through Learn@Work and for which having a Contingent Worker profile in Workday is not necessary.
+Examples of this include BJC employees needing WashU human subjects or Good Clinical Practice training or Research Monitors who need to complete HIPAA training.

 Contingent Workers (CW)